vmuljo/gymsoul/README.md

-# gymsoul
+# Gym Soul
-GymSoul Website

-Create DONE
+- Create DONE
-Read DONE
+- Read DONE
-Update (TO DO)
+- Update (TO DO)
-Delete DONE
+- Delete DONE

 TO DOs:
 - Update exercise info from workouts